Co-creating Active Safety Values and Winning the IAF Facilitation Impact Award

 1. Send an Agenda in Advance

-Introverts can be unnerved by the unknown, so they are likely to want to know what will be included in a meeting beforehand.
+Introverts can be unnerved by the unknown, so they will likely want to know what will be included in a meeting beforehand.

-Sending out an agenda in advance of a meeting is a great place to start.
+Sending out an agenda before a meeting is a great place to start.
 It will let people know exactly what may be expected of them, and they won’t feel caught off guard should they need to participate.
-Introverts tend to only speak when they have something meaningful to add to a conversation, so sending out an agenda in advance gives them time to prepare and increases their likelihood of participation.
+Introverts tend only to speak when they have something meaningful to add to a conversation, so sending out an agenda in advance gives them time to prepare and increases their likelihood of participation.

 2. Keep your Meetings Short